 The First Two Weeks of the Semester (10 instructional days)

-A student may add courses through the tenth day of instruction without obtaining special permission from the instructor if the class is open to enrollment.
+During the first two weeks of the semester, students may add courses through the tenth day of instruction without obtaining special permission from the instructor if the class is open to enrollment.
 A faculty member has the discretion to close a course to enrollment on or after the first day of instruction to manage waiting lists and/or to facilitate the development of an effective learning environment.

 The Third and Fourth Weeks of the Semester (up through the Census Date)

-During the third and fourth weeks of the semester, students may add a course if they have obtained a permission number from the instructor.
+From two weeks after semester instruction begins and up through the Census Date, students may add a course if they have obtained a permission number from the instructor.
 The department may provide permission numbers to students after faculty members communicate their approval to the department.
 Faculty members are not obligated to give students permission to add a course after the tenth day of instruction.
 No adds are permitted after the census date.

 Dropping Individual Courses